Perry, Georgia: 2020 census

+2019 estimate

 Circa 2019, of the 13,839 residents, 13,776 of them were in Houston County and 63 were in Peach County.

 Arts and culture

 The Georgia National Fair is a state-sponsored fair each October at the Georgia National Fairgrounds and Agricenter in Perry.
 The 11-day event features agricultural shows, competitions, and midway rides.

 The Go Fish Education Center features aquatic wildlife, and is associated with the Georgia Department of Natural Resources.

 The Perry Area Historical Museum features regional historical artifacts.

 The Dogwood Festival features a pageant, run, and vendors.

 Education

 Areas in Houston County are within the Houston County School System (as are all other parts of Houston County).

 Areas in Peach County are within the Peach County School District (as are all other parts of Peach County).

 Infrastructure

 Transportation

-Highways include U.S. Highway 41, Interstate 75, U.S. Highway 341.
+Highways include US 41, I-75, US 341.

 Perry-Houston County Airport is a general aviation airport located in the city.